CANSO outlines three focus areas to secure the benefits of improved ATM performance in Latin America and the Caribbean

 Poole concluded, “There are quite a few challenges for air traffic management in the LAC region but a lot of opportunities.
 I am very pleased with the progress that has been achieved in the four years that CANSO has had an office in the region.
 For the future, in addition to our focus on safety, I believe strongly that we should all focus on three main areas to secure the benefits of improved ATM performance in Latin America and the Caribbean: talking more to the real decision-makers about the economic benefits of aviation and convincing them of the importance of investing in ATM infrastructure; using the opportunities offered by the implementation of ASBUs to modernise and upgrade ATM in the region and in particular make progress in implementing PBN; and further strengthening the partnership with ICAO, States and our industry colleagues to truly transform ATM performance in this important and growing region.”

-ACI ASBUs ATM News CANSO IATA ICAO PBN Latin America and Caribbean
+ASBUs ATM News CANSO IATA ICAO PBN ACI Latin America and Caribbean